An epoxy coating can bring out the best in the wooden bar top, especially the grain, as it will shine.

 Alternatively, you can look around to find any other epoxy finish that can work for the type of wood you are planning to prepare.

-3- Apply the First & Second Coat with a Roll & Tip Method
+3- Apply the First & Second Coats with a Roll & Tip Method

-Once you are ready with the right products, be sure that you allow plenty of time to complete the job.
+Once you are ready with the right products, be sure to allow plenty of time to complete the job.